yoe/SReview/README.md

   fixed eventually.
 - `lost`: Refinement of `broken`.
 Can be used by an administrator to confirm that a recording is broken and cannot be usefully released.

+The job states, then, mean:

+- `waiting`: it's waiting for the dispatch script to do something.
+- `scheduled`: the script was picked up by the dispatch script, and has been put into the job scheduler's queue.
+If a slot is available, it will be started almost immediately; if not, it may need to wait until that's done.
+- `running`: the script is now active and running.
+- `done : the script finished successfully
+- `failed`: the script did *not* finish successfully (note: when that hapens, it doesn't always go into this state, currently).

 ## Components